History and Interests

 Joined Willamette faculty in 1996, after working as a researcher at the Smithsonian Institution's National Museum of Natural History.
 Interests include museum studies, Native American contemporary and traditional arts, Maori (New Zealand) arts, and the indigenous peoples, human rights, and the environment.
 As a curator at the Hallie Ford Museum of Art, Dobkins has organized exhibitions of Native American art that have toured nationally and internationally.
 Projects include the exhibition The Art of Ceremony: Regalia of Native Oregon, which was awarded a National Endowment for the Arts 2008 American Masterpieces grant.
 Dobkins is the faculty supervisor for the Chemawa Indian School-Willamette University Partnership Program, a collaborative community service learning project.

-Ancestral Dialogues: Conversations in Native American Art, 2011, ongoing (reinstallation of permanent
+- Ancestral Dialogues: Conversations in Native American Art, 2011, ongoing (reinstallation of permanent Collection)

 2009 Life Stories for New Generations: The Living Art of Oregon Tribal Regalia.
 Oregon Historical Quarterly 110: 420-439.